BellaObonyo/Instagram-Replica/README.md

     - See the number of likes made to a post.

 ## Live link
-Deployed project can be accessed here(https)
+Deployed project can be accessed here(https://bellainstgram.herokuapp.com/)

 ## Known Bugs
     The application works perfectly well, no bugs.